 Oxidative damage is one of the main mechanisms of aging .
 Oxidation and the spontaneous breakdown of chemical bonds all the living organisms must always defend.
-This is done either by replacing or repairing damaged molecules, and by preventing specific substances with the ability to slow oxidation and spontaneous breakdown of chemical bonds.
+This is done both by replacing or repairing damaged molecules, and by preventing specific substances with the ability to slow oxidation and spontaneous breakdown of chemical bonds.
 These compounds often act to neutralize free oxygen, radicals and other reactive oxidation groups ( Fang2002fra ).
 Antioxidants are very abundant in nature - they are found in the body of all plants and animals, including humans.

 Fashion antioxidant diets recede